sbaker-dev/pyGenicPipeline/pyGeneticPipe/README.md

 ###### bgenObject.py

 This contains the class of BgenObject that can parse in a file header of a bgen file and then use its properties.

+### plink

+This contains a modified version of [plinkio][pio] due to the linux binaries not compiling on one of the older super computers and it not being cross compatible.

+###### plinkObject

+This file is used as a controlling for working with a set of plink files (bed, bim, fam).

+###### supportObjects

+Many files are set in rows, groups, sets or some for of object that needs to be reference. supportObjects contains objects for plinkObject to use, these are designed to the reference multiple times per file or operation and are unlikely to be needed by an end user.
+However, they are kept separate to avoid nest classes in case they are required.

+supportObjects contains:

+* ***BimLoci***: This contains a row a Bim file, which can be accessed via keys
+* ***BimByChromosome***: This contains all the information from the bim, but formatted by chromosome

 ### PRS